jdjakub/phd-thesis/all-tech-dims.md

 *Spreadsheets.* Up until the recent introduction of lambda expressions into Excel\ \parencite{Lambda}, spreadsheets have been relentlessly concrete, without any way to abstract and reuse patterns of computation other than copy-and-paste.

-## Concept: implicit vs. explicit Structure
+## Concept: implicit vs. explicit structure
 Explicit Structure refers to the sense of working with data *directly* rather than through some other medium.
 It is a property of the interaction between users, interfaces, and underlying data structures.
 We split the life-cycle of a data structure into two halves:

 * On the *producer side*, the data structure is created or edited using some interface.